sdiehl/wiwinwlh/tutorial.md

 ~~~~ {.haskell include="src/02-monads/writer_impl.hs"}
 ~~~~

-This implementation is lazy so some care must be taken that one actually wants to only generate a stream of thunks.
+This implementation is lazy, so some care must be taken that one actually wants to only generate a stream of thunks.
 Most often the lazy writer is not suitable for use, instead implement the equivalent structure by embedding some monomial object inside a StateT monad, or using the strict version.